Redefining Self-Care: What Self-Care Truly Means

 The solution is looking after yourself and practising self-care.
 Unfortunately, people in addiction recovery often believe that doing this makes them look “weak”, so they continue ignoring how they feel until they are in trouble.

 If you are the type of person who pushes themselves until they are completely exhausted and are either burnt out or at risk of relapse, it is time to notice your pattern and practice self-care in the future.
 Including it will mean that you have a more enjoyable life, and will lessen the chance of you crashing and burning when it all gets too much.

 Why do people in addiction recovery need to be encouraged to look after themselves?

-Often, people in addiction recovery are poor at practicing self-care.
-If your life revolved around drinking or taking drugs for many years, you will be unlikely to have practiced real self-care, so you will have not built patterns of behaviour that involve looking after yourself in healthy way.
+Often, people in addiction recovery are poor at practising self-care.
+If your life revolved around drinking or taking drugs for many years, you will be unlikely to have practised real self-care, so you will have not built patterns of behaviour that involve looking after yourself in a healthy way.